alfreedolf/alfreedolf/README.md

 - 👋 Hi, I’m @alfreedolf
-- 👀 I’m interested in machine learning and data science
+- 👀 I’m interested in machine learning and data science applications
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning a few things...
+Just ask if you need.
 - 💞️ I’m looking to collaborate on machine learning and data science python-based projects
-- 📫 How to reach me ...
+- 📫 You can write me here.
+There are few ways to do this...

 <!---
 alfreedolf/alfreedolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.